castorini/pygaggle/docs/experiments-CovidQA.md

 mrr@10          0.3671336788683727
 ```

 It takes about 17 minutes to re-rank this subset on CovidQA using a P100.
+It is worth noting again that you might need to modify the batch size to best fit the GPU at hand.

 If you were able to replicate these results, please submit a PR adding to the replication log!